facebookresearch/RAM/projects/thinking_midtraining/README.md

 ### Data Efficiency of RL Mid-training
 We further compare the effects of allocating token budgets in SFT vs. in RL.
 As is shown in the table above, increasing SFT token budget from 7.8B (SFT think 7k steps) to 10.5B (SFT think 10k steps) improves average accuracy from 0.3346 to 0.3480.
 On the other hand, scaling up RL Mid-train achieves 0.3785 average accuracy with less tokens (8.7B).
-As pretraining is shifting from compute-bound to data-bound, our approach demonstrates consistent improvement by effectively leveraging compute while less affected by the "data wall".
+As pretraining is shifting from compute-bound to data-bound, our approach demonstrates consistent improvement by effectively leveraging compute while being less affected by the "data wall".

 ## Conclusion